michelp/postgres-sqlite/README.md

 ## Querying SQLite Objects

-The `sqlite_query(db, query)` function is a Set Returning Function (SRF) that returns a record for each sqlite result row from the given
+The `sqlite_query(db, query)` function is a Set Returning Function (SRF) that `RETURNS SETOF RECORD` with a postgres row for each sqlite result row from the given sqlite query.
+Using the standard 'AS' syntax these values can be mapped to table like Postgres results:
-query:

 ```
 SELECT * from sqlite_query(
         (SELECT data FROM customer),
-  'SELECT rowid, key, value from user_config') AS (id integer, key text, value text);
+        'SELECT rowid, key, value from user_config')
+    AS (id integer, key text, value text);
 ┌────┬───────┬───────┐
 │ id │  key  │ value │
 ├────┼───────┼───────┤